Kitchen Gear for SUV Camping

 The space under the canopy is large enough for everything needed for cooking, but it does help to use a smaller table and chair.
 The table I use is quite small, but I find it does the job while not taking up too much space.
 It’s big enough to hold a 4-gallon water container on one side, with space on the other for cooking.

 - camp table: The YihuiKo Folding Camp Table is just under 24″ x 16″ and has removable legs so the table can be folded for storage.

-- collapsible sink: I use this collapsible sink for carrying gear around camp, or for storing wet muddy shoes.
+- collapsible silicone tote: I use this collapsible tote for carrying gear around camp, or for storing wet muddy shoes.
 The silicone material hoses off easily for cleaning.

 - cooler: A hard-sided insulated cooler is a must on every camping trip.
 The Stanley Adventure Cooler holds 30 quarts and keeps food cold for multi-day trips.

 - water container: The Reliance Aqua-Tainer holds 7 gallons of water.
 I keep two of these in my car on camping trips since water spigots at campgrounds are often not available in the off season.

 - chair: A typical camp chair doesn’t work as well as a smaller version for cooking in this setup.
 The chair shown above is no longer available, but these are similar: Marchway Ultralight Chair; REI Co-op Flexlite Camp Chair

 - outdoor rug: Using a waterproof rug under the canopy can help to keep things somewhat clean and dry.

 Since space is at a premium when camping in my car, I try to keep everything organized in bins – with one dedicated to kitchen gear.